robbestad/uJwt/readme.md

 ##### Handling /resource/message.signature
 ```
 server receives request
-verify that signature and message matches using HMAC SHA256 and the same shared secret generateSharedKey
+verify that signature and message matches using HMAC SHA256 and the same shared secret
 verify that current time is less than expire time
 if valid
  redirect to file